SAP-samples/teched2025-AI162/exercises/ex6/README.md

 2. In this example, a French Bill of Lading was uploaded.
    Once processed, the extracted data reflects the applied learning.
 Previously incorrect fields now appear correctly extracted.
 <br>![](/exercises/ex6/images/ex6_3_1.png)

+## Summary

+You have learned how to improve the results with Instant Learning by correcting extraction errors and confirming documents.
+The system learns from your corrections and applies them automatically to future documents, enhancing extraction accuracy over time. confidence levels.<br>
+Continue to [Exercise 7](../ex7/README.md) to learn how to create workflows for document classification and type-specific extraction.